ubnetdef/lockdown-website/content/about.md

 ### What is Lockdown?
 Lockdown is a Cyber Security competition.

-### Who can compete?
-We ask that only beginners in Cyber Security compete for the fairness of the competition.
-For example, if you would compete at [NECCDC](http://neccdc.net/), this would not be the competition for you.

 ### When is it?
-Lockdown v0 is scheduled on **April 9th, 2016 from 10AM to 5PM**.
+Lockdown v1 is scheduled on **November 19th, 2016 from 9AM to 5PM**.
 A schedule of events is located [here](/schedule).

 ### Where is it hosted?
 Lockdown is hosted at the University at Buffalo, Jacobs Management Center, Room B20.
 Directions can be found [here](/directions).

-### Do you have any resources you recommend?
-Absolutely!
-We recommend you check out our [Beginner's Security Guide](/guide).

 ### What about a Team Packet?
 We have that as well!
-Check it out [here](/resources/Lockdownv0_TeamPacket.pdf).
+Check it out [here](https://catflix.cat).

 ### Do I need to do anything?
-Yes, please make sure you email the competition organizer ([jamesdro@buffalo.edu](mailto:jamesdro@buffalo.edu?subject=Lockdown)) a signed copy of your [Photo Release](/resources/PhotoRelease.pdf) and resume.
+Yes, please make sure you email the competition organizer ([jamesdro@buffalo.edu](mailto:jamesdro@buffalo.edu?subject=Lockdown)) copy of your resume.
+We collect this information for our sponsors.

 ### I have more questions!
 Great!
-Email the competition organizer at [jamesdro@buffalo.edu](mailto:jamesdro@buffalo.edu?subject=Lockdown Question) with any questions you have!
+Email the competition organizer at [jamesdro@buffalo.edu](mailto:jamesdro@buffalo.edu?subject=Lockdown+Question) with any questions you have!